zestymarket/dcl-scene/README.md

-# Decentraland scene
+# Zesty Banner Decentraland Test Scene

-This folder contains all the necessary files to launch a Decentraland scene.
+This repository contains the most basic example of integrating the Zesty Banner smart item into a scene built with the Decentraland SDK.

 ## Try it out